 No problem.
-We totally understand.
+I totally understand.
 Some of you may have been plus size your whole life.
 Others may be experiencing body changes after 40 that make it very common to put on some extra pounds.

 Whatever the case, whether you are trying to get that weight off or not, it’s important to dress for the size you are now.
 You need to look and feel fabulous in your clothes no matter how much extra weight you may be carrying.

-We have these 5 fashion tips on how to choose plus size women’s clothing to help you.
+Here are 5 fashion tips on how to choose plus size women’s clothing to help you.

 Tip # 1 – Don’t Buy Clothes that are Too Tight